tnk4on/yt-dlp/README.md

 [English](README.md) / [Japanese](README_ja.md)

 - This repository is inspired by [kijart/docker-youtube-dl](https://github.com/kijart/docker-youtube-dl).
-- This description assumes the use of [Podman](https://github.com/containers/podman) and [Buildah](https://github.com/containers/buildah).
+- This repository assumes the use of [Podman](https://github.com/containers/podman) and [Buildah](https://github.com/containers/buildah).
 If you are using Docker, please read as appropriate.

 ## Description